vsrinivas/fuchsia/development/benchmarking/trace_based_benchmarking.md

 For any duration measurement that happens more than once, chances are that the first time has different performance characteristics that the subsequent ones.
-You can set `"split_samples_at": [1]` to report and track separately the first sample in one group, and all subsequent samples in another group.
+You can set `"split_first": true` to report and track the first sample separately.

 ## Results